Who doesn’t love pie – especially when it’s lots of AIP-friendly Chicken, Leek and Bacon Mini Pies!

 Apparently, Australians consume an average of 12 meat pies each per year.(i) and the average consumption of meat pies in New Zealand is 15 per person per year.(ii) To be honest, I thought the number would be higher.

-Ever since I discovered Otto’s Cassava Flour, and their Australasian distributors – Steve and Jennie from Pantry Innovations, I’ve been dreaming of making an AIP-friendly pie.
+Ever since I discovered Otto’s Cassava Flour, I’ve been dreaming of making an AIP-friendly pie.
 And, I reckon I’ve cracked it.

 Of course, the usual caveats apply here, as for any sort of AIP ‘baking’.
 This is definitely a ‘once in a while‘ sort of treat.
 Not an every day number.
 And, please, please ensure that your lard is rendered the fat from happy, grass-fed pigs.